A critical shortage of a chemotherapy used to treat most childhood cancers has galvanized oncologists and parents of sick children.

 Like most of the hundreds of other drugs that are in periodic short supply, vincristine is an older, generic, injectable formulation that is complicated to manufacture but sells for relatively little—less than $15 per dose.

-The Children’s Oncology Group has issued guidance for changing treatment protocols to compensate for shortages, but with vincristine, the options are basically delaying, cutting, or skipping doses.
+The Children’s Oncology Group has issued guidance for changing treatment protocols to compensate for drug shortages, but with vincristine, the options are basically delaying, cutting, or skipping doses.

 Vincristine is used to treat 80% of the 19,000 children and adolescents diagnosed with cancer each year.
-It is given once a week for four weeks to induce remission in the most common ‘s cancer, acute lymphoblastic leukemia, then less often as a maintenance therapy for two to three years.
+It is given once a week for four weeks to induce remission in the most common children‘s cancer, acute lymphoblastic leukemia, then less often as a maintenance therapy for two to three years.
 Children newly diagnosed with the leukemia are given the highest priority if vincristine is scarce, Adamson said.

 The Children’s Oncology Group’s call to action was part of a letter signed by Adamson.
 It urges the childhood cancer community to advocate for solutions such as establishing a national stockpile of pediatric cancer drugs, or allowing the federal government to become a guaranteed, contracted buyer.